Otiorhynchus sulcatus (vine weevil)

 The effectiveness of 19 pesticides in the chemical control of O. sulcatus on ornamental crops was evaluated in Poland during 1986-89.
 Under laboratory conditions the most effective chemical was diazinon mixed with potting medium.
 The effectiveness of pesticides was reduced in acid soil.
 The results of investigations on preventive applications of pesticides as a soil treatment showed that all test compounds gave very good control of the pest.
 In experiments on containerized stock of Taxus, the best results were obtained with diazinon and chlorpyrifos (Bogatko and Labanowski, 1993).

-In search for alternatives to the now-banned standard aldrin compost incorporation treatment for control of larvae of O. sulcatus on container-grown hardy ornamental nursery stock, a series of 87 tests of insecticides were carried out at four ADAS experimental centres in the UK (Leeds, Reading, Wolverhampton and Wye) from 1986 to 1989.
+Compost incorporation treatment for control of larvae of O. sulcatus on container-grown hardy ornamental nursery stock was investigated in a series of 87 tests of insecticides were carried out at four ADAS experimental centres in the UK (Leeds, Reading, Wolverhampton and Wye) from 1986 to 1989.
 Insecticidally treated plants and untreated controls were artificially infested with eggs at varying intervals before and after treatment, and the survival of the pest was assessed.
 Of the candidate materials tested, a slow-release granular formulation of chlorpyrifos incorporated into compost gave good control for up to 34 weeks after treatment (the longest period evaluated) and a microencapsulated slow release formulation of fonofos gave good control for up to 2 years (the longest period evaluated).
 Surface applications of these two organophosphates, though sometimes effective, were unreliable as either preventive or remedial treatments, even for short-term control (Cross et al., 1995).

 Integrated Pest Management